arndt-s/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

       WITs should be refreshed regularly, e.g. on the order of hours.
     * `jti`: A unique identifier for the token.
 This claim is OPTIONAL.
 The `jti` claim is frequently useful for auditing issuance of individual WITs or to revoke them, but some token generation environments do not support it.
     * `cnf`: A confirmation claim referencing the public key of the workload.
         * `jwk`: Within the cnf claim, a `jwk` key MUST be present that contains the public key of the workload as defined in {{Section 3.2 of RFC7800}}.
-The workload MUST prove possession of the corresponding private key when presenting the WIT to another party, which can be accomplished by using it in conjunction with one of the methods in {{dpop-esque-auth}} or {{http-sig-auth}}.
+The workload MUST prove possession of the corresponding private key when presenting the WIT to another party, which can be accomplished by using it in conjunction with one of the methods in (TODO dpop-esque-auth) or (TODO http-sig-auth).
 As such, it MUST NOT be used as a bearer token and is not intended for use in the `Authorization` header.
             * `alg`: Within the jwk object, an `alg` field MUST be present.
 Allowed values are listed in the IANA "JSON Web Signature and Encryption Algorithms" registry established by {{RFC7518}}.
 The presented proof (WPT or http-sig) MUST be produced with the algorithm specified in this field.
 The value `none` MUST NOT be used.
 Algorithms used in combination with symmetric keys MUST NOT be used.
 Also encryption algorithms MUST NOT be used as this would require additional key distribution outside of the WIT.
 To promote interoperability, the `ES256` signing algorithm MUST be supported by general purpose implementations of this document.

 As noted in {{I-D.ietf-wimse-arch}}, a workload identifier is a URI with a trust domain component.